 Foster homes must commit to working with pet behavior and training issues as they arise.

-Note: PACFA (The government agency which regulates animal welfare agencies in Colorado) now requires all fosters to have routine home inspections.
-Fosters will be inspected and we need foster coordination help to do the inspections.
+Note!
+PACFA (The government agency which regulates animal welfare agencies in Colorado) now requires all foster homes to have routine inspections.
+Fosters will be inspected on an annual basis by an appointed shelter representative.